 The first dilemma we face is what to pack and what to wear when travelling to Australia

-We all naturally tend to pack more than what we need and use maybe 2/3 of packed things or even less.
+We all naturally tend to pack more than we need and use maybe 2/3 of packed things or even less.
 The first skill for savvy packing is selection.
 Personal needs vary from person to person, so it is good to start with a packing list template to help you develop your packing list ritual.

 - Think of main category items and build your list within these categories.
 Main categories are:1.
 Wear and Underwear.